-Are you an autism mom looking for work to afford autism?.
-When you’ve been an autism mom for a while, it can be difficult to think of the right job to go into.
-You want to go into a job that’s going to make a difference as well as one that pays halfway decent.
-Lucky for you, the skills you’ve picked up as a parent truly prepare you for any number of incredible and meaningful careers.
-You may have to go into education to get the necessary paperwork to be able to do one of these careers, but you can do it confidently knowing that you’ll be great at it!
+Are you a one income family who is looking for more ways to afford autism?
+Perhaps you’re an autism mom who needs to work from home or with a flexible schedule.
+When you’ve been an autism mom for any period of time, it can be difficult to think of the right job.
+You want to go into a job that’s going to make a difference, one that pays halfway decent, and has the flexibility that autism demands.
+Lucky for you, the skills you’ve picked up as a parent truly prepare you for any number of incredible and meaningful jobs.
+Don’t hesitate to substitute experience for education when considering jobs.
+The worst thing that can happen is that the company declines your resume.
+Trust me, the world will not stop if that happens.

 Jobs That Are Perfect For Autism Moms

 An autism mom has many of the same skills that teachers have.
 Communication is a must in this profession, as you would be teaching a class full of students every day.
 You communicate at home with your own children too, whether talking them through a problem they’re having or asking them to do something for you.
 Problem solving is another important skill, as is the ability to be creative.
 If your children are more grown up now, you will have solved many problems with them and had to find ways to be creative for many reasons.
 People management is another transferable skill.
 These days there are a variety of online teaching positions that don’t entail you leaving your house from virtual school to teaching Chinese children how to speak English.
 Lots of online positions only require a college degree in anything not necessarily education.